As a Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President, you’re able to juggle a lot of things at once.

 They have to carve out time to document when they did.

-That’s how successful officer transitions begin: with the literal pass off of information.
+That’s how successful school parent group officer transitions begin: with the literal pass off of information.

-And since the information is written down, they’ll have a resource to refer to as they progress in their term.
+And since the information is written down, incoming volunteers will have a resource to refer to as they progress in their term.

 What’s more, PTOs who have their stuff together and are a healthy, well functioning group have one thing in common.